DabKickDeveloper/DabKick-Video-Player-Demo/README.md

 Clicking on the play button in the video controls should start playing the video, you can invite a friend/another user to 'Watch Together' by tapping on the watch together button provided on the right hand corner of the dabkick player.
-Upon tapping the button, a custom edit text appears which hints you to enter your name and proceed to tapping on the "Share an invite" option
+Upon tapping the button, a custom edit text appears which hints you to enter your name and proceed to tapping on the "Start inviting" option

 ![2](https://user-images.githubusercontent.com/13344744/44455364-7e69f080-a61b-11e8-8324-03bc529cf8a6.jpg)
   Figure 4 in Device 1.
 Tap on the Watch Together button